PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation

 \subsection{Transformer-based Unified Query Learning for Single-view Plane Recovery}

-Inspired by the recent successes of DETR \cite{carion2020end} and Mask2Former \cite{cheng2022masked} in object detection and instance segmentation, we find that, it is not impossible to tackle the challenging monocular planar reconstruction task using a \textit{single}, \textit{compact} and \textit{unified} framework, thanks to the merits of query-based reasoning to enable joint modeling of multiple tasks.
+Inspired by the successes of DETR \cite{carion2020end} and Mask2Former \cite{cheng2022masked} in object detection and segmentation, we find that, it is \jiajia{feasible} to tackle the challenging monocular planar reconstruction task using a \textit{single}, \textit{compact} and \textit{unified} framework, thanks to the merits of query-based reasoning \jiajia{for enabling} joint modeling of multiple tasks.

 As shown in Figure \ref{fig:planerectr_network}, intra-frame plane query learning component consists of three main modules: (1) A pixel-level module to learn dense pixel-wise deep embedding of the input colour image.
 (2) A Transformer-based unified query learning module to jointly predict, for each of $N$ learnable plane queries, its corresponding plane embeddings $\mathcal{E}_\text{plane}$ as well as four target properties, including plane classification probability $p_i$, plane parameter $n_i$, mask embedding, and depth embedding ($i\in[1,2,..., N]$).
 Specifically, $p_i$ is the probability to judge whether the $i^\text{th}$ query corresponds to a plane or not; $n_i\doteq \tilde{n_i}/d_i \in \mathbb{R}^3$, where $\tilde{n_i} \in \mathbb{R}^3$ is its plane normal and $d_i$ is the distance from the $i^\text{th}$ plane to camera center, \ie, offset.
 (3) A plane-level module to generate plane-level mask $m_i$ and plane-level depth $d_i$ through mask and depth embedding ($i\in[1,2,..., N]$).
 We then remove non-plane query hypothesis while combining the remaining ones for the final image-wise plane recovery.
-These three modules will be described in details bellow.
+These three modules will be described in detail below.